KE-Johnston1/m365-support-and-troubleshooting-/README.md

 🌐 Microsoft 365 Support and Troubleshooting Guide
 A practical project focused on real IT Support workflows.

 Overview
-This project brings together common Microsoft 365 issues and the steps used to troubleshoot them.It covers Outlook, OneDrive, Teams, identity, MFA, and device related problems.
-Everything is written in clear, simple language to reflect the way support is handled in real environments.
+This project brings together common Microsoft 365 issues and the steps used to troubleshoot them.
+It covers Outlook, OneDrive, Teams, identity, MFA, and device related problems.
+Everything is written in plain English and based on issues you see in real support environments.

-The aim is to build confidence, strengthen troubleshooting habits, and show how to communicate solutions in a way users understand.
+This project helped me build confidence, improve my troubleshooting habits, and practise explaining solutions clearly.

 Folder Structure
 outlook
 Mail flow issues, profile problems, search faults, shared mailboxes, and authentication prompts.